The most important part of learning is not remembering things. It’s forgetting them.

 Memory is biology’s way of compressing the past.
 But memory is imperfect and subjective.
 Contrary to popular belief, memory isn’t designed to help us remember the past.
 But it has tremendous value.
 Memory is a teacher.
 Memories help us navigate the future.
 If you remember that something bad happened, and you can figure out why, then you can try to avoid that bad thing happening again.
 Memories exist to help us learn from the past, so we don’t make the same mistakes over and over again.

 Compression is everywhere.
 It's the process of distilling information down to its essential elements.
 Compression is the ability to take a large amount of information and explain it in a simple, more beautiful way.
 Humans are information processing machines, masters at compressing information.

 Compression accelerates our rate of learning.
 It accounts for why things are interesting.
 As Tiago Forte once wrote: "The steeper the learning curve — the greater the improvement from the old rule to the new one — the more interesting you find a piece of data.”
-By learning new things, we focus more on what is important, and forget what we consider irrelevant
+Learning new things helps us focus more on what's important and less on what's irrelevant.

 We condense big ideas into small packages all the time.
 Sometimes, we compress information consciously.
 Jeff Bezos compressed his business philosophy into two simple rules:

 Sometimes, compression happens unconsciously.
 We compress knowledge all the time, even when we’re not aware of it.